EduardoHenao/axinom/README.md

 All the points of the exercise were finished.
 Please dig inside the code to search for it!!!

+the default user password is "axinom" "123"

+the default port for the data management system is 5000
+	to verify the datamanagement system is alive go to http://localhost:5000 the default port for the control panel is 4000 to launch the client in default settings go to http://localhost:4000 if u change them, then tell the control panel where to call the datamanagementsystem in ControlPanel/appsettings.json "FileManagementServiceUrl": "http://localhost:5000"

 --------------------------------------------------------------------------------------------------------------------------------------------
 Zip file
 	- inside the zip file is the git repo as-is